Prior House: 20th century

 In 1921, Kunstnernes Statsunderstøttede Croquisskole relocated to the Atelier Building.
 The art school was the result of a collaboration between : Kvindelige Kunstneres Samfund (KKS), Malende Kunstneres Sammenslutning (MKS), Kunstnerforeningen af 18.
 November, Charlottenborgs Billedhuggere, Dansk Billedhuggersamfund, and Billedhuggerforeningen og Grafisk Kunstnersamfund.
 The first leader of the school was painter and weaver Astrid Holm.
 In September 1937, the school relocated to a ground-floor apartment at Nyhavn 18.

 In 1942 the city launched a plan for the extension of Sankt Annæ Plads to Borgergade.
 Bredgade 27-31 and part of Bredgade 33 would therefore have to be demolished.
 The plans were later abandoned.
 In 1947 Bredgade 33 was instead sold to Arne Bruun Rasmussen.
 He had for some time been looking for a suitable building for his auction house.
 Viola Blomsterforretning, O. Im.
-Hansen, a f.ower shop, was based in the building in 1950.
+Hansen, a flower shop, was based in the building in 1950.